TLanetteRose/TsMemoryGame/README.md

 ## Welcome and Background

 Welcome to my first **Memory Game**.
 (Actually, it’s my third one, and the one that works.)
-I want to say thank you to [] for her tutorial about designing a memory game.
+I want to say thank you to [Sandra Israel-Ovirih] for her tutorial about designing a memory game.
 JavaScript is not my strongest area.
 Ms. Israel-Ovirih included guidelines for planning this project.
 My goal was to produce a memory game with a cover image and the group of matching images on the other side of the card.
 I’m still working on that version.
 This version uses the **Font Awesome**  icons and a special trick to keep them hidden…So, let’s talk about my project!

 ## Instructions